-First line agents, used separately or in combination, include:
+First-line agents, used separately or in combination, include:

-Other agents (used primarily if no response to or recurrence after the first line agents, or for the rarer germ cell tumors) include:
+Other agents (used primarily if no response to or recurrence after the first-line agents, or for the rarer germ cell tumors) include:

-Paclitaxel combined with cisplatin or carboplatin is a favored regimen for treating epithelial cell ovarian cancer.
+Paclitaxel combined with Cisplatin or Carboplatin is a favored regimen for treating epithelial cell ovarian cancer.
 It produces complete disease regression in about a quarter of patients with Stage III disease.

-Life-threatening allergic reactionsHeart damageBone marrow damageNerve damageNauseaVomitingDiarrheaUnusual infections
+Possible side effects include: Life-threatening allergic reactionsHeart damageBone marrow damageNerve damageNauseaVomitingDiarrheaUnusual infections

 Cisplatin and Carboplatin

 Cisplatin is used alone for certain ovarian cancers and in combination with either Cyclophosphamide or Paclitaxel to treat advanced disease.
 Cisplatin is also a member of the BEP regimen for germ cell cancers.
 The regimen includes bleomycin, etoposide, and cisplatin (platinum).
 Due to its lower toxicity, Carboplatin is being tested as a substitute for Cisplatin in this combination.

 Possible side effects of these medications include: Life-threatening allergic reactionsKidney damageHearing lossBone marrow damageLiver damageNerve damageBlood vessel damage